Strategies for Student Engagement and Motivation

 Invite Students to Introduce Themselves

-Just like in the face-to-face classroom, it’s important to make an effort to get to know your students in a remote environment.
+Just like in the face-to-face classroom, it’s important to make an effort to get to know your students in an online environment.
 This can help you to understand their strengths, interests and educational backgrounds which will help build rapport with them and allow you to focus and tailor your examples so they’re relevant to the class.
-It’s important to remember that students may have privacy concerns, so you will want to offer individuals options in terms of how they introduce themselves to their peers and what they share.
 There are lots of ice-breaking approaches online that you might try, such as creating a ‘Getting to Know You’ student survey within MyLS, or inviting students to post a short video introducing themselves to you and to their peers, or creating a discussion board and asking students to share a bit about themselves there.
+Laurier faculty can learn more on the Get to Know Your Student page.

 Highlight the Relevance of Each Topic to the Overall Course and Students’ Professional Goals